KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 ### Differences between weapons types and magic

------------

-TODO: Check this with random mages in the wild!
 Magic works different between enemies and the Avatar, who requires a spellbook.
 Spells are actually items they can equip and "throw" at you.
 This makes spellcasters especially dangerous.
 When killed, these items are removed from them so you can't access them natually.
 However, I distinctly remember a few jesters around the castle of the white dragon that spawned with death bolts or something like that, and which I could loot (in the original)

+-----------

 ## Hit probabilities